 3. Wild animal risk : many of the roads and trails are fenced off so that animals do not leave the parks or private areas.

-We had to drive at a walking pace to avoid touching him and we signaled his position when we came across rangers.
+We had to walk at a sn ail’s pace to avoid hitting him, and signalled his position when we came across some reserve guards.

 Driving at night is not recommended.
-Please note thatwild camping is forbidden in this country.
+Wild camping is forbidden in this country.

 2. When to go to Namibia ?

-The seasons are reversed compared to France.
+The seasons are reversed compared to the northern hemisphere.
 The year is divided into two seasons, the dry season and the rainy season.
-It is possible to travel all year round in Namibia because each season has its advantages to discover the country.
+It’s possible to travel all year round in Namibia, as each season has its own advantages for discovering the country.

-- The dry season From May to September, the climate is dry and the nights are cool.
-In the parks the animals gather at the few remaining water holes so you will have more opportunity to see many animals.
+- The dry season From May to September, the climate is dry and the nights cool.
+In the parks, the animals gather at the few remaining waterholes, so you’ll have more opportunity to see many animals.

-We went in August, we observed by ourselves a great number of animals and birds.
+We went in August, and saw a lot of animals and birds for ourselves.

-During the day, the temperature is very pleasant between 25-30 degrees, the nights are cooler about ten degrees.
+Daytime temperatures are a pleasant 25-30 degrees Celsius, while nights are cooler, around 10 degrees Celsius.
 We rented a second comforter to add as a blanket for the cooler nights.

 - The wet season From November to April, temperatures are hot with many storms depending on the region.
 You will be able to observe migratory birds (pink flamingos…).
 The vegetation is more important, the parks are flowery and green, but the animals are more difficult to observe!

-➡️ Note that the month ofOctober, located between the two seasons, is a good month to travel in Namibia because the temperatures are warm and rain is still rare!
+➡️ The month ofOctober, located between the two seasons, is an ideal month to travel to Namibia, as temperatures are warm and rain is still rare!